 - Sexual Tune-Up: Through discussion you can determine if you sex life meets both of your needs.
 Your tune-up should also include being sensual and having intimacy with each other.
 Bring back date nights.
 If not discuss, explore, iterate.

 - Parenting Tune-Up: Being a parent is a life time blessing and sentence.
 Do you both see eye to eye on how the children are being raised?

 - Family and In-Law Tune-Up: If In-Laws or other relationships are getting in the way of your marriage discuss what you can do to be respectful and accommodating of family while still having your own space.

 Marriage is a blessing, but with it comes hard work.
 The work changes over time.
 Any time you take each other for granted or assume it is on Cruise control, that is a danger sign.
 If you and your spouse are not able to resolve major conflicts (or small ones that keep adding up), never feel that there is no one who can help you.
 For each area there are counsellors.
-Before marriage pre-marital counselling is the best investment you can make.
-Once you are married, a regular tune-up, ie marriage counselling is the best investment you can make.
+Before marriage pre-marital counseling is the best investment you can make.
+Once you are married, a regular tune-up, ie marriage counseling is the best investment you can make.
 Rather than wait for a small leak to lead to a transmission or engine failure, it is better to get things checked out pro-actively.

-Of course above and beyond counselling is the guidance we have through our beloved Prophet (PBUH) and the best counsellor and helper is God who never turns down the prayer of the believer.
+Of course above and beyond counseling is the guidance we have through our beloved Prophet (PBUH) and the best counsellor and helper is God who never turns down the prayer of the believer.
 There you have it, cars are just metaphors/analogies for marriage.
 May God make your/our marriages a near perfect union of faith, fun, and healthy living.
 Go ahead pay attention to those dials and remember it’s never too late to get a tune-up.